Deeprajojha1/-Mini-Healthcare-Support-Web-/README.md

 4. View the saved submission and AI response.
 5. Open the navbar contact button and submit the popup contact form.

-## Author

-Built for assessment and portfolio demonstration.